 - (1) all costs under the Contractor's lease attributable to DOE's access, when such costs are incurred by the Contractor; - (2) costs for DOE's alterations to Contractor's leased premises attributable to DOE's access, when such costs are incurred by the Contractor; - (3) facility costs attributable to DOE's access, including but not limited to maintenance, security and badging (if any), personal property management, sustainability, and janitorial; - (4) costs for services specifically requested by DOE and attributable to DOE's access, including but not limited to security systems and infrastructure; - (5) costs for facilities/alterations administration and lease administration attributable to DOE's access and alterations; and - (6) any applicable indirect costs in accordance with the Contractor's Cost Accounting Disclosure Statement. - (c) Funding commitments.
 Subject to the availability of funds, prior to each fiscal year in which the DOE intends to access a portion or all of the Contractor's leased premises, the DOE Contracting Officer shall annually confirm in writing DOE's commitment to reimburse the Contractor for that year's costs attributable to DOE's access to Contractor's leased premises.
-In the event that the DOE terminates its access to Contractor's leased premises prior to termination of Contractor's management and operating contract, the Contractor's lease costs shall revert to an allowable cost in accordance with the terms of Contractor's management and operating contract.
+In the event that the DOE terminates its access to Contractor's leased premises prior to termination of

+Contractor's management and operating contract, the Contractor's lease costs shall revert to an allowable cost in accordance with the terms of Contractor's management and operating contract.

 - (d) Assignment to successor contractor.
 In the event that the Contractor's management and operating contract is terminated for convenience or cause or naturally concludes and DOE continues to require access to the facilities, the DOE shall direct its successor contractor to assume the Contractor's lease, and the ancillary Access License (collectively, the "Lease") under which the Contractor accommodates DOE's access to all or a portion of Contractor's leased premises.
-Upon assignment to and assumption of the Contractor's Lease obligations by the successor contractor, the Contractor shall be relieved of all responsibility of the entire Lease and the successor contractor shall assume exclusive responsibility for performance of the Lease obligations.
-DOE shall reimburse Contractor's costs attributable to processing the transfer of the entire Lease to its successor contractor in accordance with the terms of Contractor's management and operating contract.
-In the event the contract is terminated for convenience or cause or naturally concludes and DOE no longer requires access to the facilities, the Contractor's Lease costs shall revert to an allowable cost in accordance with the terms of Contractor's management and operating contract. - (e) Access License.
+Upon assignment to and assumption of the Contractor's Lease obligations by the successor contractor, the Contractor shall be relieved of all responsibility of the entire Lease and the successor contractor, shall assume exclusive responsibility for performance of the Lease obligations.
+DOE shall reimburse Contractor's costs attributable to processing the transfer of the entire Lease to its successor contractor in accordance with the terms of Contractor's Lease or naturally concludes and DOE no longer requires access to the facilities, the Contractor's Lease costs shall revert to an allowable cost in accordance with the terms of Contractor's Lease costs shall revert to an allowable cost in accordance with the terms of Contractor's Lease costs shall revert to an allowable cost in accordance with the terms of Contractor's management and operating contract. - (e) Access License.
 The parties agree to negotiate in good faith, execute, and annually review an ancillary Access License setting forth the procedures and practices under which DOE shall access Contractor's leased premises.
 At any time during the term of DOE's access to Contractor's leased premises, either party may propose revisions to the Access License to accommodate changed circumstances.
 The parties agree to negotiate in good faith such proposed revisions with reasonable promptness.

-H.42 Agreements for Commercializing Technology
+H.42 Non-Federal Agreement for Commercializing Technology (Pilot)